Expense Management

 Skip the feature comparison spreadsheet.
 Ask three questions:

-- Do you need just receipt scanning, or full AP automation?
+2. Do you need just receipt scanning, or full AP automation?
 If you also process vendor invoices, a tool like Ken or BILL handles both workflows.
+Receipt-only tools force you to bolt on a second system for invoices.

-- Corporate cards or reimbursement?
-If most expenses go on corporate cards, Ramp or Brex auto-match receipts to transactions—eliminating scanning for card purchases entirely.
+3. Corporate cards or reimbursement?
+If most expenses go on corporate cards, Ramp or Brex auto-match receipts to transactions — eliminating scanning for card purchases entirely.
+If you reimburse cash and personal cards, Expensify or Zoho fit better.

 The companies that get expense management right in 2026 aren't finding faster scanners.
 They're eliminating scanning as a separate step.